 1981 An ad in Variety today accuses theatre critic John Simon of being "racist, anti-Semitic, misogynist, vicious, and derisive."
 Included in the ad/protest are excerpts from Simon's review of Richard III.
-Simon is quoted as writing in this review that an actress in the show "should never be cast as anything but an itinerant gefilte fish with a nervous condition."
-Three hundred artists, etc. have signed the protest, but none are prominent in the theatre industry at that time and, as the ad explains, many people wished to remain anonymous.
+Simon is quoted as writing in this review that an actor in the show "should never be cast as anything but an itinerant gefilte fish with a nervous condition."
+Three hundred artists sign the protest, but none are prominent in the theatre industry at that time and, as the ad explains, many people wished to remain anonymous.

-1998 Legendary director/choreographer Jerome Robbins dies today at age 79.
-His Broadway projects included the original productions of West Side Story, Peter Pan, Fiddler on the Roof, A Funny Thing Happened on the Way to the Forum, The King and I, On the Town, Gypsy and many more.
+1998 Legendary director/choreographer Jerome Robbins dies at age 79.
+His Broadway projects included the original productions of West Side Story, Peter Pan, Fiddler on the Roof, A Funny Thing Happened on the Way to the Forum, The King and I, On the Town, Gypsy, and many more.

 2000 Off-Off-Broadway reverses the Elizabethan tradition of casting all men including in females roles as the Queen's Company mounts an all-female Macbeth.
-The infamous Scottish Play will run its limited engagement at the Mint Space in midtown Manhattan.
+The infamous Scottish Play runs its limited engagement at the Mint Space in midtown Manhattan.

 2003 Luther Henderson, the musical director, arranger, orchestrator, and composer who helped give the distinctive sound to such musicals as Funny Girl, Ain't Misbehavin', Play On!, and Lena Horne: The Lady and Her Music, dies after a long battle with cancer.